The 5 top customer service AI platforms I tested in 2026: What you need to know

 • Deep, seamless integration if you're a dedicated Zendesk customer.

-• Offers very detailed reporting and analytics.
+• Offers detailed, enterprise-grade reporting and analytics.

 Cons:

-Zendesk's AI features are bundled into its Suite plans, which are priced per agent.
+Pricing: Zendesk's AI features are bundled into its Suite plans, which are priced per agent.

 • Suite Team: $55/agent/month (billed annually).
 Includes basic AI for automated replies.